 The town of Cobar, in New South Wales, stands at a crossroads of two major highways.
 But its significance dates back thousands of years thanks to the extraordinary collection of Aboriginal art in the surrounding area.
 Settled as a copper mining town in the 19th century, Cobar's economy today is still heavily reliant on mining, but the town is also growing in popularity as a tourist destination, thanks to the native art and to the natural beauty of the region.
+Cobar is located around 700km from the Sydney CBD so best make a trip out of it if coming to visit.

 The rich history of Cobar is crying out to be explored and there's no better place to start than the Great Cobar Heritage and Visitor Information Centre.
 Considered the best rural museum in New South Wales, the museum is very much a hands-on experience for visitors, allowing them to smell and touch some of the products once made locally and to explore the town's development from quiet farming area to thriving mining town.
 A large exhibition area reveals the story of the Aboriginal peoples while open-air displays include a steam engine and early mining equipment.